carterjs/grader/README.md

 When using Grader, you can speed up grading even more by using these keyboard shortcuts:

-Shift key: Return to 'Number of questions' box
+Q key: Return to 'Number of questions' box

-Spacebar: Return to 'Number correct' box
+I key: Return to 'Number incorrect' box

-Enter: Submit current values

 =======================
 (c) 2014 Carter Schmalzle